korcankaraokcu/PINCE/README.md

 - 26/12/2016 : Debugging is finished(At basic level)

 # Current Roadmap
+- Consider adding type guessing for the StackView
 - Refactorize memory write/read functions
 - - ReferencedStringsWidgetForm refreshes the cache everytime the comboBox_ValueType changes, this creates serious performance issues if total results are more than 800k.
 Implement a cache system for it by storing the raw bytes and converting them to desired types as the comboBox_ValueType changes
 - - Implement same system for the TrackBreakpointWidgetForm if necessary.
 Do performance tests